genomicsclass/leanpub/manuscript/eda_for_highthroughput.md

 #### MA Plot

 Scatterplots and correlation are not the best tools to detect replication problems.
-Note, for example, that 1,2,3,4 and 100,200,300,400 are two lists with very different values yet have perfect correlation.
 A better measure of replication can be obtained from examining the differences between the values that should be the same.
 Therefore, a better plot is a rotation of the scatterplot containing the differences on the y-axis and the averages on the x-axis.
-This plot was originally named a Bland-Altman plot, but in the genomics world it is commonly referred to as an MA-plot.
+This plot was originally named a Bland-Altman plot, but in genomics  it is commonly referred to as an MA-plot.
 The name MA comes from plots of red log intensity minus (M) green intensities versus average (A) log intensities used with microarrays (MA) data.

 ```r